 In the UK, these swimming pools/waterparks are called 'Subtropical Paradise'.
 In Europe, they are usually called 'Aqua Mundo', meaning water world (nothing to do with the Kevin Costner film).

 With a big of searching, we found reviews for each waterpark.
-When we checked, the Center Parcs UK Subtropical Paradises were all scoring between 4.6/5 and 4.8/5 on Google reviews (which is a pretty impressive level of consistency).
+The Center Parcs UK Subtropical Paradises all score between 4.6/5 and 4.8/5 on Google reviews (which is a pretty impressive level of consistency).
+Longleat gets the highest score, whilst Whinfell comes second and the other three are in joint third place.

-So, whilst the UK Center Parcs have the best scores for their waterparks, there are Center Parcs in Germany, France, Netherlands and Belgium which come very close.
+So, whilst the UK Center Parcs have the best scores for their waterparks, there are Center Parcs in Germany, France, Netherlands and Belgium that come very close.
+Terhills Resors scores a little lower because its pool is notably smaller than most Center Parcs swimming pools.

 If the swimming pool/waterpark is important to you, my advice is to check our pages about Center Parcs in Germany, France, the Netherlands and Belgium to read more about the swimming pool ratings or search for the park you are interested in alongside the words 'Aqua Mundo' to read reviews.